 - Grease the frying pan with clarified butter (regular butter tends to burn, but you can use canola oil instead).
 Set it on a medium heat.

 - Using a small ladle (or just a regular tablespoon), pour the batter onto the frying pan and form a small pancake.
 Make sure the pancake isn't too thick!
 Repeat until you're out of space on the pan.

 - Fry the pancakes for 2-3 min on each side until golden.

 - Repeat until you're out of batter.
 Keep them warm in a low oven as you go (optional).

 - Serve warm or cold.
-Top with cream, sprinkle with powdered sugar.
+Top with cream (sweetened with powdered sugar) or just sprinkle them with powdered sugar.

 Recipe adapted from "Kuchnia Polska" by dr. Stanisław Berger 1969 p.505